benhurott/pokemon-api-for-tests/README.md

 # Api

-This api will be used for CWI Crescer in front-end tests.
+This is a simple api in express for front-end tests.
+Enjoy =).

 ## Setup
 * Clone this project.